FnControlOption/crystal-syntax/CONTRIBUTING.md

    `git log --reverse --oneline ae403d319..HEAD -- src/compiler/crystal/syntax spec/compiler/lexer spec/compiler/parser spec/support/syntax.cr`

+   Replace `ae403d319` with the last crystal-lang/crystal commit that had been applied to crystal-syntax.
+(You will need to search for the commit that has the same commit message.)

 1. Obtain the patch file of a commit by adding `.patch` to the end of the commit URL.

    `curl -L -o /tmp/crystal.patch https://github.com/crystal-lang/crystal/commit/9e52bc97c.patch`

+   Replace `9e52bc97c` with the commit to be applied.

 1. Update references (in the commit message only) to upstream issues and/or pull requests with the prefix `CR-`